spring-guides/gs-securing-web/README.md

 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
 This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the _[Spring application context][u-application-context]_.

 The `@ComponentScan` annotation tells Spring to search recursively through the `hello` package and its children for classes marked directly or indirectly with Spring's [`@Component`][] annotation.
 This directive ensures that Spring finds and registers the `WebConfig` and `WebSecurityConfig`, because they are marked with `@Configuration`, which in turn is a kind of `@Component` annotation.
-In effect, those configuration classes will also be used to configure Spring.
+In effect, those configuration classes are also used to configure Spring.

 The [`@EnableAutoConfiguration`][] annotation switches on reasonable default behaviors based on the content of your classpath.
 For example, because the application depends on the embeddable version of Tomcat (tomcat-embed-core.jar), a Tomcat server is set up and configured with reasonable defaults on your behalf.
 And because the application also depends on Spring MVC (spring-webmvc.jar), a Spring MVC [`DispatcherServlet`][] is configured and registered for you — no `web.xml` necessary!
 Auto-configuration is a powerful, flexible mechanism.
 See the [API documentation][`@EnableAutoConfiguration`] for further details.